This post covers things to do in New Orleans in September, updated for 2022.

 In addition to that option, there are also haunted pub crawls, ghost bus tours, and more!

 Make sure to read our post about New Orleans ghost tours to find the perfect haunted experience.

 It probably shouldn’t come as a surprise that the city which celebrates Mardi Gras like no other enjoys a little risque entertainment every now and then.

-During the month of September, the Burlesque Festival will welcome artists from around the world to perform their best dances and other shows.
+During the month of September, the Burlesque Festival will welcome artists from around the world to put on their best performance.

-There will also be a contest to determine the “Queen of Burlesque,” as well as various comedians, singers, and other variety acts on hand to celebrate the event.
+There will also be a contest to determine the “Queen of Burlesque".
+Various comedians, singers, and other variety acts on hand to celebrate the event.